 Identify the Pattern

-Pattern of breathing can also be a good indicator of an underlying problem, so be sure to observe and document the patient’s respiratory pattern, especially if it changes.
+The pattern of breathing can also be a good indicator of an underlying problem, so be sure to observe and document the patient’s respiratory pattern, especially if it changes.

 - Kussmaul’s respirations: fast and deep labored breathing, often punctuated by sighs, associated with metabolic acidosis